Where is the best place to buy property in Lisbon?

 Advantages of living in Baixa and Chiado

-Property in Baixa and Chiado is very highly valued, and prices are rising fast.
-Rent prices in this area are also very high, making it an ideal location for investment.
 Specialist advice If you are looking for expert advice on buying property in Lisbon, or buying property in Portugal, it can help to talk to a specialist.
-Our team at Global Citizen Solutions can provide you with a personalized plan for purchasing a home in Portugal.
+Our team at Global Citizen Solutions partners with reputable local real estate agents and can provide you with a personalized plan for purchasing a home in Portugal.
 Get in touch to find out more about your investment options.

 What is it like to live in Bairro Alto?

-This neighborhood comes to life after midnight.
-It is filled with boutique hotels, bars, restaurants, and graffitied houses.
-Homes in the streets uphill from the Praça de Luís de Camões can be very noisy, due to the number of bars there.
-Some other quieter spots can be found around Santa Catarina and Bica, although the whole neighborhood is transformed into a massive street party for the whole of June.
 Most of the streets in this neighborhood are very hilly and narrow, and parking is very limited.
-This does also mean that it has some of the best views in the city, with many apartments having incredible views over the River Tagus.
+This also means that it has some of the best views in the city, with many apartments having incredible views over the River Tagus.

 Property prices in Bairro Alto

-Property in the Lisbon neighborhood of Bairro Alto (in the Misericórdia neighborhood) costs on average €6,825 per m².
+Property in the Lisbon neighborhood of Bairro Alto (in the Misericórdia neighborhood) costs, on average, €6,825 per m².

 Advantages of living in Bairro Alto